eu-digital-identity-wallet/eudi-lib-android-wallet-core/docs/wallet-core/eu.europa.ec.eudi.wallet.transfer.openId4vp/-open-id4-vp-response/-responded-document/document-id.md

 # documentId

 [androidJvm]\
-abstract val [documentId](document-id.md): &lt;Error class: unknown class&gt;
+val [documentId](document-id.md): &lt;Error class: unknown class&gt;

-The identifier of the document that was responded
+The unique identifier of the document that was responded.